Are you looking for the best things to do in Bahrain? This guide includes them all.

-Known for its 6000-year-old history, Bahrain is a country on the Arabian Gulf in the Middle East.
+Known for its 6,000-year-old history, Bahrain is a country in the Arabian Gulf in the Middle East.
 Not every country can boast of an ancient civilisation, UNESCO World Heritage Sites, grand forts and Pearling sites along with a waterpark with state-of-the-art facilities, a race track and indoor skydiving.

 Things To Do in Bahrain

 Bahrain Fort is one of the top things to do in Bahrain.
 It’s on the outskirts of the city and the way to get here is either by taxi or by driving.
 I took a taxi here as there didn’t seem to be a direct bus route.
 Being one of the most popular Bahrain tourist places, tours also stop here too.